faroutchris/quickstart/README.md

 # @reddigital/quickstart

-> **Bring interactive Svelte, React, Vue, or Preact components into your AdonisJS server-rendered pages — no SPA complexity required.**
+> **Bring interactive Svelte, Preact, or Vue components into your AdonisJS server-rendered pages — no SPA complexity required.**

-**@reddigital/quickstart** is an AdonisJS plugin that lets you drop modern frontend components directly into your regular server-side templates.
+**@reddigital/quickstart** is an EdgeJS plugin for AdonisJS that lets you drop interactive islands/frontend components directly into your regular server-side templates.
-They’re **server-rendered to HTML for SEO & performance** — and then **hydrated on the client** for interactivity.
+They’re **server-rendered to HTML for SEO & performance** - and **hydrated on the client** for interactivity.

-It's **progressive enhancement** while still being able to use your favorite frontend frameworks without the SPA bloat.
-Focusing on what they're actually great at: DOM manipulation and managing ui state.

 ---